collector-bank/security-authentication-samples/readme.md

 ### OAuth OpenID Connect code flow custom parameter values
 OAuth Parameter | Values | Desription |
 --------------- | ------ | -----------|
-ui\_locales | sv, nb, fi, en | One or more ui locales seperated by space.
+ui\_locales | sv, nb, fi, en | One or more ui locales separated by space.
 See [UI Locales and authentication](#ui-locales-and-authentication-methods) methods for more info.

 For other parameters see the specification: